 There are a few benches along the forest section where you can sit down and enjoy a bit of solitude and nature before heading down to the more crowded beach area.

-I followed the Ridge Trail to the end of the forest and then started hiking downhill towards the beach.
-The trail abruptly ends in a residential neighborhood but you can go around and continue again on the Bluff Trail that starts on S Windsor Blvd entrance.
+I followed the Ridge Trail to the end of the forest and then started hiking downhill toward the beach.
+The trail abruptly ends in a residential neighborhood but you can go around and continue again on the Bluff Trail that starts at S Windsor Blvd entrance.